-Principal Investment Strategies: The Autonomous Technology & Robotics theme-based investment strategy invests primarily in domestic and foreign equity securities of companies that are relevant to the investment theme of Autonomous Technology & Robotics ("Autonomous Technology & Robotics").
-ARK believes companies relevant to this theme are those that ARK expects to focus on and benefit from the development of new products or services, technological improvements and advancements in scientific research related to. among other things, disruptive innovation in energy ("energy transformation companies"), automation and manufacturing ("automation transformation companies"), artificial intelligence ("artificial intelligence companies"), materials, and transportation.
+Autonomous Technology & Robotics (Industrial Innovation) Theme theme of Autonomous Technology & Robotics ("Autonomous Technology & Robotics").
+ARK believes companies relevant to this theme are those that ARK expects to focus on and benefit from the development of new products or services, technological improvements and advancements in scientific research related to, among other things, disruptive innovation in energy ("energy transformation companies"), automation and manufacturing ("automation transformation companies"), artificial intelligence ("artificial intelligence companies"), materials, and transportation.
 ARK considers a company to be an energy transformation company if it seeks to capitalize on innovations or evolutions in: (i) ways that energy is stored or used; (ii) the discovery, collection and/or implementation of new sources of energy, including unconventional sources of oil or natural gas and/or (iii) the production or development of new materials for use in commercial applications of energy production, use or storage.
 ARK considers a company to be an automation transformation company if it is focused on humans capitalizing on the productivity of machines, such as through the automation of functions, processes or activities previously performed by human labor or the use of robotics to perform other functions, activities or processes.
-ARK considers a company to be an artificial intelligence ("Al") company if it: (i) designs, creates, integrates, or delivers robotics, autonomous technology, and/or AI in the form of products, software, or systems; (ii) develops the building block components for robotics, autonomous technology, or Al, such as advanced machinery, semiconductors and databases used for machine learning; (iii) provides its own value-added services on top of such building block components, but are not core to the company's product or service offering; and/or (iv) develops computer systems that are able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.
+ARK considers a company to be an artificial intelligence ("AI") company if it: (i) designs, creates, integrates, or delivers robotics, autonomous technology. and/or AI in the form of products, software, or systems; (ii) develops the building block components for robotics, autonomous technology, or Al, such as advanced machinery, semiconductors and databases used for machine learning; (iii) provides its own value-added services on top of such building block components, but are not core to the company's product or service offering; and/or (iv) develops computer systems that are able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.